Perfect Creature

-Perfect Creature is a 2007 New Zealand horror/thriller film from 2007, written and directed by Glenn Standring and starring Saffron Burrows and Dougray Scott, set in an alternate universe New Zealand.
-The New Zealand release date was 18 October 2007.
+Perfect Creature is a 2007 New Zealand vampire film, written and directed by Glenn Standring and starring Saffron Burrows and Dougray Scott, set in an alternate universe New Zealand; it premiered in New Zealand on 18 October 2007.

 Plot

-In a world where males born as vampires join the Brotherhood and drink donated blood from human churchgoers, rather than being killed at birth as in the past, a pregnant woman (Danielle Cormack) gives birth to a vampire.
+In a world where males born as vampires join the Brotherhood and drink donated blood from human churchgoers, rather than being killed at birth as in the past, a pregnant woman gives birth to a vampire.
 A teenaged Brother, Silus, is told that he and this child, Edgar, are from the same mother.
 The mother, who is in visible distress, reaches for Silus across the room.

 A hundred years later, the Jamestown slum sees a series of attacks on women, all found with their throats bitten.
-Lilly Squires (Saffron Burrows) leads the human police in investigations.
+Lilly Squires leads the human police in investigations.
 She comes from a workhouse in Jamestown and is one of the few cops who care about the slum residents.
 A boy who witnessed an attack tells her a Brother was responsible.
 To avoid public panic, the police claims the deaths result from an outbreak of influenza, which is seen as one of the evils that came from genetic research.

-Church cardinals ask Silus (Dougray Scott) to work with the human police.
-The Brothers know the attacks were carried out by a Brother: Silus's brother, Edgar (Leo Gregory).
+Church cardinals ask Silus to work with the human police.
+The Brothers know the attacks were carried out by a Brother: Silus's brother, Edgar.
 Edgar sends Silus a recording of his last murder, challenging Silus to stop him before he kills again.
 Edgar includes the location of his next planned murder.
 With Silus's help, Lilly puts together a task force to stake out the area.
 Edgar attacks Lilly and bites her before fleeing.
 To save Lilly, Silus tells her to drink his blood.
 When he visits her in hospital, it is revealed that she lost her family to influenza.
 Lilly has visions from drinking Silus's blood.
 The newspapers publish a false story of the death of the killer.